-This documentation describes one in a series of public use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file and a SAS transport file, the 2001 Office-Based Medical Provider Visits public use event file provides detailed information on office-based provider visits for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the office-based provider events file can be used to make estimates of office-based provider utilization and expenditures for calendar year 2001.
-As illustrated below, this file consists of MEPS survey data from the 2001 portion of Round 3 and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2 and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).
+This documentation describes one in a series of public use event files from the 2004 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
+Released as an ASCII data file (with related SAS and SPSS programming statements) and a SAS transport file, the 2004 Office-Based Medical Provider Visits public use event file provides detailed information on office-based provider visits for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the office-based provider events file can be used to make estimates of office-based provider utilization and expenditures for calendar year 2004.
+The file contains 74 variables and has a logical record length of 271 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data from the 2004 portion of Round 3 and Rounds 4 and 5 for Panel 8, as well as Rounds 1, 2 and the 2004 portion of Round 3 for Panel 9 (i.e., the rounds for the MEPS panels covering calendar year 2004).

 Each record on this event file represents a unique office-based provider event; that is, an office-based provider event reported by the household respondent.
+Office-based events reported in Panel 9 Round 3 and known to have occurred after December 31, 2004 are not included on this file.
 Utilization counts of office-based provider visits are based entirely on household reports.
-Information from the MPC is used to supplement expenditure payment data, on the office-based provider file, reported by the household and does not affect use estimates.
+Information from the MPC is used to supplement expenditure payment data on the office-based provider file, reported by the household, and does not affect use estimates.

-Data from this event file can be merged with other 2001 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each office-based provider visit record on the current file.
+Data from this event file can be merged with other 2004 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each office-based provider visit record on the current file.

-This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of office-based provider visits for calendar year 2001.
-Aggregate annual person-level information on the use of office-based providers and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of office-based provider visits for calendar year 2004.

+Aggregate annual person-level information on the use of office-based providers and other health services use is provided on the MEPS 2004 Full Year Consolidated Data File, where each record represents a MEPS sampled person.